-All these surveys and more can be regularly issued by using a dedicated quality management software for the Assisted Living Facility that will check the level of satisfaction of facility personnel, residents and family members.
+All these surveys and more can be regularly issued by using dedicated quality management software for the Assisted Living Facility that will check the level of satisfaction of facility personnel, residents, and family members.
 Below are recommended surveys, responses, and questionnaires that can be part of your quality checks:

 - Resident/family satisfaction surveys

 What is the Best Software for Your Facility

 Canned or custom - which approach is better when determining the best software for your assisted living facility or nursing home??

 Today, there are a number of off-the-shelf solutions available for purchase on the software market.
 Many of them have all or some of the above-mentioned features.
 However, these systems are designed to cater to generic facilities and are not easily customizable when a unique workflow or feature is needed.

 The payment for such solutions is usually subscription-based and the price may start at $35/month/user.
 At first glance, it may seem affordable to subscribe to one of this canned software.
 However, let’s assume that you need to give system access to 10 members of your facility (nurses, accountants, managers, etc).
 Thus, with this price of $35, a year of usage will cost you $4,200.
 And if you have more staff, this amount grows bigger.

 If later on, you need some changes or integrations, it will require additional payment.
 In fact, the inability to make changes to the software is the most common disadvantage reported by the users of these solutions.You may go with a canned solution if:

 - It covers at least 80% of your needs.

 - You do not know exactly what features you’ll need and you want to test your idea before building custom software.